-With their bright-colored hair, big red noses and pancake-makeup, clowns are either loved or feared by children of all ages.
+With their bright-colored hair, big red noses and pancake makeup, clowns are either loved or feared by children of all ages.
 Still, they’re a staple at many birthday parties, putting on shows, making balloon animals and painting faces galore.
-Looking to book the perfect Bozo?
-Follow these five tips.
+Looking to hire a clown for a birthday party?
+Follow these five tips for hiring the perfect children’s party entertainers.

 1. Pick your tricks.
 When it comes to hiring the perfect clown, consider the specialties each offers, and compare.
 If you want face painting or magic, make sure the clown provides that service.
 Remember, price comparison is not enough.
 “It’s important to find out how much experience they have,” Detroit-area Mary Ellen the Clown says when it comes to choosing the perfect entertainment.
 Experience, she adds, determines the price of each clown.